Encyclo - English definitions collated

 James A. Henshall.

-Riffraff Riff"raff` noun [ Middle English rif and raf every particle, Old French rif et raf .
+Riffraff noun [ Middle English rif and raf every particle, Old French rif et raf .
 CF. Raff , and 1st Rifle .]
 Sweepings; refuse; the lowest order of society.
 Beau. & Fl.

-Rifle Ri"fle transitive verb [ imperfect & past participle Rifled ; present participle & verbal noun Rifling .] [ French rifler to rifle, sweep away; of uncertain origin.
+Rifle transitive verb [ imperfect & past participle Rifled ; present participle & verbal noun Rifling .] [ French rifler to rifle, sweep away; of uncertain origin.
 CF. Raff .]
-1. To seize and bear away by force; to snatch away; to carry off.

 Till time shall rifle every youthful grace.